Feline Immunodeficiency Virus (FIV): Symptoms, Diagnosis, and Treatment

 - Immunofluorescence assay (IFA)

 This test may be performed at a vet clinic with the help of a kit or be sent to special diagnostic labs.
-Most vets will confirm one positive test result by using another type of test.
+Most vets will confirm one positive results by using another type of test.

 When testing a cat, the vet or technician will also determine the virus subtype (there are five).
 The specific subtype a cat possesses may determine its treatment options.
 Different vaccines also work against different subtypes of the virus.